J-AltiGran/hydro_thesis/README.md

 The thesis presents and evaluates a data-driven modelling approach using the Pastas-package in Python 3.11.8.
 The method is applied to a tunnelling project in Sweden, where leakage to the tunnel risks causing tunnelling-induced drawdown, which can affect the flow in a stream with high ecological values.

 The scripts in the repository have been specifically developed for the project, and the input data has been quality controlled before use.
-The input data in the first folder could not be added to the repository since data is not publicly available.
+The input data in the first folder could not be added to the repository since the data is not open to the public.

 Link to the thesis: [to be added, will be found on Chalmers Open Digital Repository at https://odr.chalmers.se/home]